 The work of these three groundbreaking scientists unfortunately didn’t answer our fundamental question.
 “What is the best voting system?” but their work did suggest another key point which seems to have largely been ignored by many who came after them.

-A binary pass/fail approach to criteria isn’t going to get us anywhere and thus, the key to finding the best voting system is to balance competing factors and take a holistic approach to assessing voting systems.
+A binary pass/fail approach to criteria isn’t going to get us the answers we need, and thus, in order to find the best voting system, we need to zoom out, balance competing factors, and take a more holistic approach to assessing voting systems.

 We do not live in a black and white world

-Unless we want to find ourselves mired in a never ending paradox it’s critical that we zoom out and look through a broad spectrum lens.
+Unless we want to find ourselves mired in a never ending paradox it’s critical that look through a broad spectrum lens.
 With that in mind I posit a new question:

 What exactly are we trying to accomplish here?
 The Equal Vote Coalition has distilled the matter down to five pillars of a just voting system: Equality, Accuracy, Honesty, Expressiveness, and Simplicity.